Alokai

 So far we didn't create the Login page in the CMS, so the page prop will be null.
 We'll create the page in the CMS in the next steps.

-To render the CMS content, we need to pass it to the RenderCmsContent component, which will render the corresponding frontend components.
+To render the CMS content, we need to pass it to the RenderCmsContent component that will render the corresponding frontend components.
 Let's add it to the LoginPage component.

 (auth)/login/page.tsx